aalmiray/java-champions/site/documents/bylaws/bylaws.md

 The purpose of the Group is to recognize key influencers in the Java community, provide advice, support and advance the adoption of Java technologies.

 ### Section 3: Trademark
-The Group operates under the Java Champions Oracle Trademark; therefore, these bylaws must be considered in the context of the Trademark.
+The Group name includes the word "Java", which is trademarked by Oracle.

 ## Article II: Membership